“Swimmingly by Rebecca Rose

 Some of the “swimmers” being created

-Translation - a celebration of Asian influence on the NZ Art Practice
+A celebration of Asian influence on the NZ Art Practice

 The park’s summer exhibition will draw artists from throughout NZ who have been inspired by Asian cultural practices.
 Curated by Gina Ferguson, the exhibition will take place in the centre of the park, at the Rock Garden and in the arboretum’s Asian section of trees.
 The event celebrates the fifth anniversary of planting an extension to the Asian forest (another 3000 trees in 2020).

-The Translation event is intended to highlight how artists draw upon and acknowledge Asian cultural concepts for their artistic expression.
+The Translation exhibition is intended to highlight how artists draw upon and acknowledge Asian cultural concepts for their artistic expression.
 It will be the platform to engage participants in a variety of workshops that focus on methods and cultural knowledge originating in Asia.